Igloo round and barrel rectangular domes floor types. Dome, arch, vault shapes circular brickwork.

 and fire positions diagram.

-You can put many meals inside, there is no need to put meals just in the middle those next to the wall will cook nicely in all floor dome types (different to an el. element or gas-burner heated conventional ovens with insufficient thermal mass and single heat source.)
-In wood fired oven restaurants owners keep fire on a side on one spot, don't they?
+Fella can put many meals inside, there is no need to put meals just in the middle, those meals next to the wall will cook totally nicely in all wfo floor and dome types (different to an el. element or gas-burner heated conventional ovens with insufficient thermal mass and single heat source with an electric motor fan.)
+In wood fired oven restaurants owners keep the fire on a side on one spot, don't they?

-Have you noticed this(?), who uses rectangular and square dome oven types every day or extremely often?
-It is professionals or enthusiasts who do lots of cooking and mainly baking after quick pizza start up, their ovens may never cool down for they make daily needed bread!!!
+Have you noticed this(?), who uses rectangular barrel and square dome oven types every day or extremely often?
+It is professionals or enthusiasts who do lots of cooking and mainly baking or roasting after a quick pizza start up.
+Their ovens may never cool down for they make daily needed bread or prepare food!!!
 And where is the evenly heated chamber with no cold spots atmosphere most required?
-In baking or roasting of course, ask people who do some baking, there is entire community taking as lunch for work home made bread with olive oil or a roast on, cakes, or even a cold pizza (:o)
+In baking or roasting of course.
+Ask people who do some baking, there is entire community taking as lunch for work home made bread with olive oil or a roast slice in between, cakes, and even a cold pizza (:o)

-In this respect; heat never falls dawn (it can not fall), it radiates to every direction from every single pixel point on walls through meals, logically it is the physical law e.g. heat from the sun.
+Back to the subject - In this respect; heat never falls downwards (it can not fall), it radiates to every direction from every single pixel point on walls through meals, logically it is the physical law e.g. heat from the sun.
 Like the shop owner wanting to sell you not good blue candles, he knows it but they make him bigger profit ...
 He says "they burn longer" ... but We know this is not so because every candle burns only shorter and shorter.

 If you wanted to speed up heating time in traditional wood fired oven, you would have to make the dome walls thinner and oven will heat up only 10-15 minutes quicker, but then it cools down faster, so you can use it mostly only for pizza while fire or red embers are alive.
 Well insulated or not, use of an oven with thin refractory thermal mass is limited.